Photon-HDF5/photon-hdf5/docs/phdata.rst

 (timestamps, detectors, nanotimes, etc...).
 However, in order to correctly interpret the data, additional information is needed (for example which detector is donor/acceptor in a 2-colors smFRET experiment, or the alternation period in a us-ALEX experiment).
-These additional specifications, if present, are contained inside **/photon_data** in the **measurement_specs** sub-group.
+If available, these additional specifications are contained inside **/photon_data** in the **measurement_specs** sub-group.

 Other optional groups are: